Welding a severed bridge

-Depending on the situation, a bridge can have different fitting states on a model after separation.
+Depending on the situation, a bridge can have different fitting states on a model after having been cut.

 In this case, even if this may seem awkward at first glance, we recommend grinding the joint in a circular V-shape to achieve a situation similar to the schematic diagram above.

-A first connection welding point can now be set centrally, in order to then successively build up the connector
+A first connection welding spot can now be set centrally in order to then successively weld the connector

-It is advisable to always place the first welding spots diagonally opposite each other according to the wheel nut principle in order to strategically compensate for any stresses that may occur.
-By fixing the bridge in place, it can be removed from the model at any time for welding or checked on the model for correct fit.
+with welding wire.
+It is advisable to always place the first welding points diagonally opposite each other according to the wheel nut principle in order to strategically compensate for any stresses that may occur.

 At the start of welding with the X-seam situation, the welding geometry , which was designed precisely for this situation, is well suited.